Below are some FAQs: Frequently Asked Questions that you may have. Please get in touch if you need more information or have further questions.

 Therapy can be hard work, so it is important that you are committed to engaging with therapy regularly and consistently.
-Therapy is a collaborative, yet focused and structured problem-solving approach in setting and working towards realistic therapeutic goals which you and your therapist will evaluate on a session-by session-basis.
+Therapy is a collaborative, yet focused approach that will help you set and work towards realistic therapeutic goals that you and your therapist will evaluate on a session-by session-basis.

 Initially, some people may feel worse before they feel better.
-This is because the process of change can be uncomfortable, but this passes quickly as the benefits of change begin to take effect.
+This is because the process of change can be uncomfortable.
+However, this passes quickly as the benefits of change begin to take effect.
 Try not to let this put you off therapy – therapy is hard work at times but really worth it once you start experiencing the benefits.
 Get in touch if you have any more questions.